-- Giles's return to Season 6: "I'd like to test that theory" had viewers cheering.
+- Giles' return to Season 6: "I'd like to test that theory" had viewers cheering.
 This was after Willow's boast that no one can stop her, and Giles promptly proves her wrong.

-- Personally, I thought Spike fighting to earn his soul back, throwing away a lifestyle he'd kept for centuries, knowing he had little to no chance with Buffy despite that, is one of the most badass things someone can do.
+- Personally, I thought Spike fighting to earn his soul back, throwing away a lifestyle he'd kept for a century, knowing he had little to no chance with Buffy despite that, is one of the most badass things someone can do.
 Love, man.
 It conquers all.

 - Spike staring down the demon biker as it bears down on him and moving like a matador to steal the bike.

-- Saving Willow from a biker demon in season 6 episode 2 by burying an axe in his back."No one touches my girl!"
+- Saving Willow from a biker demon in "Bargaining, Part 2" by burying an axe in his back."No one touches my girl!"